Girl who died fled intensely poor Guatemalan village

 “He was desperate,” Domingo Caal said, explaining that his son borrowed money — using his plot of land as guarantee — to pay for the voyage.

+Tekandi Paniagua, the Guatemalan consul in Del Rio, Texas, told The Associated Press that Nery Caal and his daughter took about a week to reach the U.S. border.
+Paniagua said Caal, 29, told him on Friday that they had been dropped off near the border and walked just an hour and a half to reach it.

-The girl and her father, 29-year-old Nery Gilberto Caal Cuz, were arrested with a large group of migrants near the Antelope Wells border crossing at about 9:15 p.m. on Dec.
-6 in a dry, rugged area is flecked with ghost towns and abandoned buildings.
+They were detained soon afterward along with a large group of other migrants near the Antelope Wells border crossing at about 9:15 p.m. on Dec.
+6 in a dry, rugged area flecked with ghost towns and abandoned buildings.

+The consul said Caal told him the girl never lacked food or water either before or after they were detained, and said he had no complaints about how they were treated.

 U.S. Customs and Border Protection said Friday that the girl initially appeared healthy and that an interview raised no signs of distress.
 Authorities said her father spoke in Spanish to border agents and signed a form indicating she was in good health.